Odonno/ReduxSimple/ReduxSimple.Samples/Counter/Introduction.md

 * The `State` part is a single class/object that defines the entire model/data used in your application
 * The `Actions` defines all possible events that will update/mutate your state
-* The `Store` handles the logic of updating the state using the so-called Reducer pattern which is a function that given a state and an action five a new state
+* The `Reducers` handles the logic of updating the state using the so-called Reducer pattern which is a function that given a state and an action give a new state
 * The `Selectors` provides reusable functions to consume a part of the state
 * The `UI` that is still written in XAML
 * The `Code-behind` that will listen to UI events and dispatch actions to the Store & listen to state change to alter the view